 Dr. Glen Davies is a Registered Psychologist and Director of ABLE Developmental Clinic.
 Specializing in clinical child psychology, he provides assessment, counselling and consulting services for a broad range of child, youth, and family difficulties.
 To read more click here.

-Dr. Sandy Dhani-Sall is registered with the BC Association of Clinical Counsellors and holds a PhD in general psychology with a focus in childhood attachment, Master’s in Counselling Psychology, Bachelor of Education and a Bachelor of Arts degree.
+Dr. Sandy Dhami is registered with the BC Association of Clinical Counsellors and holds a PhD in general psychology with a focus in childhood attachment, Master’s in Counselling Psychology, Bachelor of Education and a Bachelor of Arts degree.
 At ABLE she provides evidence-based assessment and counseling for a variety of developmental, learning, behavioural, and emotional difficulties.
 She has worked within the school system for over 10 years both as a teacher and as a counsellor.
 In the school system her focus has been supporting children with anxiety, attention-deficit hyperactivity disorder, autism spectrum disorder, executive functioning difficulties and learning disorders while using methods such as Cognitive Behavioural Therapy, Attachment Theory, Play Therapy, and Sand Play Therapy.
 Further, she facilitated a Social Emotional Program for children from preschool to grade four; within this program she was able to teach children about mindfulness, conflict resolution, self-esteem and various social skills.
-She is in the process of registering with the College of Psychologists of BC and is currently supervised by Dr. Glen Davies.
+Dr. Dhami is nearly finished her required residency hours in order to apply for registration with the College of Psychologists of BC and is currently supervised by Dr. Glen Davies.

 Dr. Jennifer Bach, RCC